Greece prepares for end of bailout era with comeback bond

 Athens lost market access shortly after it sold bonds in 2014 because its newly-elected leftist government quarrelled with creditors over debt relief.

-Some investors may have been put off by that experience, analysts said, especially as there are still lingering concerns around Greece's debt mountain which stands at 180 percent of economic output.
+Some investors may have been put off by that experience, analysts said, especially as there are lingering concerns around Greece's debt mountain.
+That stands at 180 percent of economic output versus the 60 percent or falling towards 60 percent required by the European Union.

 "Given Greece's fundamentals, the problem with this bond sale is that it fuels speculation about investor willingness to lend to an almost insolvent country," said ABN AMRO senior fixed income analyst Kim Liu.